deyran/asp-net-maui/J-Montemagno/part-3-Navigation.md

 </ContentPage>
 ```

-3. Open and edit **DetailsPage.xaml.cs** as shown in the code below:
+3. Passing the object to a specific page.
+Open and edit **DetailsPage.xaml.cs** as shown in the code below:

 ```
 namespace MonkeyFinder;